NonDairyNeutrino/intro_thermo_waves_optics/syllabus/syllabus.typ

 === Proposal
 Near the middle of the quarter, a proposal must be submitted to the instructor.
 This proposal must include, but is not limited to, the main topic, starting references, relevant equations and overall theoretical model.
 This submission is to ensure the topic of the project is of appropriate scope.

-=== Writing
+=== Written
 The written document must be prepared in either of the technical document preperation programs Typst (reccomended) or LaTeX; Word or Google documents will *not* be accepted.

-=== Presenting
+=== Presentation
 Final presentations will be held on the Wednesday of the last week of the quarter.

+== Weekly Reflections (Extra Credit)
+Students will have the opportunity to reflect on their learning and the topic each week for *extra credit*.
+These reflections will take the form of Canvas discussions; one point will be awarded for the initial post reflecting on given prompts, and another for responding to another post.
+Weekly reflections can supply up to an extra 10% of the final grade.

 == Student Conduct Expectations
 This course includes elements that require not only your physical presence, but also your mental presence.
 The work we will do in this course is highly technical and collaborative; be prepared to engage with the content and your peers every day.

 == Guidelines for Contacting the Instructor
 The best way to contact me is via email or in office hours.
-I intend to be unavailable outside of conventional working hours, but will otherwise get back to you as soon as I can.  *Note:* If you expect to be unable to come to class for less than three meetings, there is no need to let me know.
+I intend to be unavailable outside of conventional working hours, but will otherwise get back to you as soon as I can.  *Note:* If you expect to be unable to come to class for only 1 or 2 meetings, there is no need to let me know.

 == Attendance
 There is no intrinsic penalty for lack of attendance in this course.
 Instead, it is up to the student to keep up on any material covered in class while away; this material will be posted on Canvas prior to being covered in class.
 As for labs, materials to complete labs outside of class time are available in the Math Center (LRN 340).
 While attendence is not required, it is highly suggested as collaboration with peers and participating with in-class activities is paramount to success.

-== Late Work Policy
+== Late Work
 There is no intrinsic penalty for late work in this course.
 Instead, assignments will be due periodically but remain open (i.e. able to accept submissions) until the end of the quarter.

 == Core Learning Abilities